Valis III: Reception

 Valis III on the TurboGrafx-CD garnered generally favorable reviews from critics, some of which reviewed it as an import title.
 Readers of PC Engine Fan voted to give the game a 24.02 out of 30 score, ranking at the number 30 spot in a 1992 public poll.
+According to programmer Masayasu Yamamoto in a 2007 interview, the PC Engine version sold better compared to the Sega Mega Drive release.

 Joystick's Jean-Marc Demoly applauded the title's gameplay and audiovisual improvements compared to Valis II.
 Aktueller Software Markt's Sandra Alter also commended the graphics, sound and gameplay, but criticized its animated cutscenes between stages for their length.
 Electronic Gaming Monthly's four reviewers felt that the TurboGrafx-CD version was superior, but they disliked its overall audio design and low difficulty.
 TurboPlay's Donn Nauert stated that the game's multiple characters offered enough challenge for players.
 Hardcore Gaming 101's Kurt Kalata wrote that "At the time of its release, Valis III was by far the most versatile, fun and best-looking game in the series."
-According to programmer Masayasu Yamamoto in a 2007 interview, the PC Engine version sold better compared to the Sega Mega Drive release.

 The Sega Genesis version of Valis III carried similar reception as the original TurboGrafx-CD release, most of which also reviewed it as an import title.
 Readers of the Japanese Sega Saturn Magazine voted to give the title a 6.029 out of 10 score, ranking among Mega Drive games at the number 396 spot in a 1995 public poll.
 The four reviewers at EGM stated that it "has all of the qualities of a good game; cool graphics, control, music, and cinema displays."
 Games-X highlighted its cinematic cutscenes and sliding technique.
 GamePro's Doctor Dave praised the conversion for its visuals, sound, gameplay, fun factor and challenge.
 Raze compared the title with Strider but praised its attention to detail, depth and visuals.

 Tilt's Jacques Harbonn criticized the port for its repetitive action.
 Sega Power's Steve Jarratt lauded its music for being "astounding".
-Sega Pro's Damian Butt opined that it "lacks the edge-of-the-seat gameplay that made El Viento the winner".
-Console XS felt that the game was monotonous.
+Sega Pro's Damian Butt opined that it "lacks the edge-of-the-seat gameplay that made El Viento such a winner".
+Console XS felt the game was monotonous.
 Mega Drive Advanced Gaming noted the overall presentation but found it occasionally difficult.
 Kalata of Hardcore Gaming 101 commended the Genesis release for its improved boss encounters.
 Complex selected it as the 61st best game on the Sega Genesis in a list originally published in 2016.